 Ogden area residents and visitors have been spoiled for many years with an abundance of trails and ease of access to them.
-For years, these public resources had the feel of a personal, private playground.
-The COVID-19 pandemic introduced a whole new audience to many forms of outdoor recreation and trail use has skyrocketed.
-Please apply these best practices anytime you venture out on Ogden-area trails:
+For some time, these public resources had the feel of a personal, private playground.
+In recent years, use of our trails has spiked and more people enjoy them.
+Please apply these best practices anytime you venture out in the Ogden-area:

 Stay on existing trails.

 Properly yield.
 Everyone yields to horses and bikers yield to hikers, regardless of direction of travel.
 Downhill yields to uphill.

 Clean up after your dog.
 That doesn’t mean bagging it and leaving it near the trail.
 It means bagging it and removing it to a trash receptacle at a trailhead.

 Stay off trails when they're wet.
 Respect trail closures.